 5 current book tips from Bill Gates

 The books Bill Gates recommends to you are, as usual, quite challenging reading material.
-Four nonfiction books, one novel, and a common thread running through all the book recommendations: Upheaval with a Touch of Optimism is the main theme – whether about a global reassessment of our economic system, the Soviet Union immediately after the Bolshevik Revolution, or the United States in wartime.
+Four nonfiction books, one novel, and a common thread running through all the book recommendations: Upheaval with a touch of optimism is the main theme.
+The content is about a global reassessment of our economic system, the Soviet Union immediately after the Bolshevik Revolution, and the United States in wartime.

 For those looking for some lighter reading, by the way, Gates recommends Graeme Simsion’s Rosie Trilogy: The Rosie Project, The Rosie Effect, The Rosie Result.
-An international RomCom bestseller about the strange and charming genetics professor Don, in search of true love.
+These are international RomCom bestsellers about the strange and charming genetics professor Don, who is looking for true love.

 If you still haven’t found the right book for you, check out our article: 5 books that Bill Gates says you should read.
-Have you gone through them yet?
+Have you browsed through them yet?

 But now to the current tips: